paulbrowne-irl/knowledgebase-elastic-rag/readme.md

     * https://docs.docker.com/engine/install/ubuntu/

 1. Install Python (3.12 or higher) in the usual way.
 Python pip and virtualenv tools are also needed.
-    * check first what version you have installed usign python -V
+    * check first what version you have installed using _python -V_

 1. Install Python dependencies - in a terminal window, at the project root
     * Create environment: _virtualenv venv_